Fort de Villey-le-Sec: Réduit

 The réduit comprises the principal fortification of Villey-le-Sec.
 Constructed at the southwestern angle of the village 48°39′29″N 5°58′26″E, the réduit (a rallying point or center of resistance) forms a square, 180 m on each side.
 The réduit forms its own fort, concentrating together stores, quartering and ammunition magazines.
 Its plan is similar to the Fort de Lucey.
 However, its modernization was different and changed the fortification considerably.
-It is organized around a Mougin turret with two 155mm guns, one of only two working Mougin turrets.
+It is organized around a Mougin turret with two 155 mm guns, one of only two working Mougin turrets.
 The guns were returned from Fort Barbonnet, which had two turrets.
 Four rectangular courts constitute the original barracks.
 Two concrete-protected barracks were constructed, one in 1888 in a special concrete, the other in 1910 in reinforced concrete which forms the present entry to the réduit.
 In 1914 a battery to be armed with two 155mm turrets was under construction but never completed.